$10.00 (395 pages, B5, illustrated)

 2. Please note that only one download for each item is allowed.
 You may print one copy for personal use, but digital or print versions are not to be re-distributed by any means.

-3. By pressing the “Buy Now” links you understand you are being transferred to PayPal’s external gateway for online payment.
+3. By pressing the “Buy Now” links you understand you are being transferred to the Payhip website and PayPal’s external gateway for secure online payment.